ipfabric/docs/docs/IP_Fabric_Settings/system/ipf_cert.md

 1. Go to **Settings --> System --> IPF Certificates**.
 2. Click **Upload** (in the top-right corner).
 3. **Drag and drop** the new certificate or use **Select file** to upload it.
-4. While the new certificate is being installed, the IP Fabric GUI can be unresponsive for a few seconds.
+4. While the new certificate is being installed, the IP Fabric GUI may be unresponsive for a few seconds.
 5. Refresh the IP Fabric GUI in your browser.

 ## Miscellaneous

-### Generate CSR with Special Characters
+### Generate CSR With Special Characters

 Let's consider an example where we enter `Test Company with &` (please note that the character `&` is not allowed) as the **Organization name**.
 After filling in